filipekstrm/graph_ardm/README.md

 ```

 ## Ackowledgements
 Much of the code was adapted from the repository of [DiGress](https://github.com/cvignac/DiGress/), which is licensed under an MIT license (see the license text in the corresponding source files).
-Also consider citing their paper
+Consider citing their paper
 ```
 @inproceedings{vignac2023digress,
     title={DiGress: Discrete Denoising diffusion for graph generation},